 While Joseph Merrick may only be remembered as "The Elephant Man," the full story of his life is as tragic as it is shocking.

 Imagine as a new parent having a beautiful and healthy baby boy.
-Now imagine, at age five, your child’s appearance starts to change in gruesome ways.
+Now imagine, at age five, your child’s appearance starting to change in gruesome ways.

 His once perfect lips swell up.
 His pink skin thickens and turns a sickly gray hue.
 A mysterious lump emerges from his forehead.
 A sack of flesh bubbles from the back of his neck.
 Both feet grow abnormally large.
 His right arm grows increasingly deformed and gnarled, while his still perfectly normal left arm only highlights his transformation into what the world will perceive as a human monstrosity.

 Joseph and Mary Jane Merrick experienced this agony with their firstborn.

 It’s 1866 in Leicester, England.
 Medically, no one knows what is happening to your child.
 So, think back.
 You recall the time you were pregnant and went to the fair.
 An unruly crowd of people pushed you into an oncoming animal parade.
 An elephant rears up and you’re briefly caught underfoot, suddenly frightened for two lives.
 You tell your child that this is why his body is deforming before his own eyes, why he doesn’t look like the other kids, why he is experiencing such grotesque pain.

 This is the story that young Joseph Merrick, who would later be referred to as “The Elephant Man,” heard from his parents.
 He believed it was the cause of all of his physical problems until his dying day.

 Merrick’s extremely deformed body wasn’t even the only heartbreak to befall him in his short life of 27 years.
 He injured his hip as a child and a subsequent infection made him permanently lame.
 His mother, with whom he was close, died of pneumonia when he was just 11 years old.
-Tragically, among all of his other tragedies, he called her death “the greatest misfortune of my life.”
+Tragically, even among all of his other troubles, he called her death “the greatest misfortune of my life.”